cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

 The official instructions for connecting to the VPN under Linux (in Danish_ and English_) are written under the assumption that you are using KDE5.

-If that is not the case, or if you prefer a command-line solution, then you can also connect using ``openconnect``, replacing ``abc123`` with your UCPH username:
+If that is not the case, or if you prefer a command-line solution, then you can also connect using ``openconnect``, replacing ``abc123`` with your UCPH username.
+Log in using your UCPH password and using NetIQ/entering a TOTP code when prompted:

 .. code-block:: console
    :emphasize-lines: 8,11